spree/spree/guides/content/developer/tutorials/extensions.md

   end
 end```

 Here we alias the original method `price_in` to `orig_price_in` and override it.
 If there is a `sale_price` present on the product's master variant, we return that price.
-Otherwise, we call the original implemenation of `price_in`.
+Otherwise, we call the original implementation of `price_in`.

 ### Testing Our Decorator

 It's always a good idea to test your code.
 We should be extra careful to write tests for our Variant decorator since we are modifying core Spree functionality.
-Let's write a couple simple unit tests for `variant_decorator.rb`
+Let's write a couple of simple unit tests for `variant_decorator.rb`

 #### Generating the Test App